-Although the maiden flight was on 2 March 1969, on 1 October 50 years ago, Concorde prototype 001 made the type’s first supersonic proving flight.
+The maiden flight was on 2 March 1969.
+Some seven months later, on 1 October 1969, Concorde prototype 001 made the type’s first supersonic proving flight.
 On its forty-fifth test flight the aircraft broke the sound barrier attaining a speed of Mach 1.5 (1,125 mph) and flew supersonically for nine minutes.

 There was a long-running argument over the spelling of the aircraft’s name, which can be traced back to 1962.
 Should it have been the English spelling (Concord) or the French spelling (Concorde)?
 Tony Benn waded into the diplomatic row.
 Here is an extract from his speech at the French roll-out of Concorde at Toulouse on 11 December 1967, where he used his charm to good effect: